kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 In this case, You can use [$this->request->setCallablePreConstructor()](FunctionAndClassReference.md#request-setcallablepreconstructor) method and [load_class_instance()](FunctionAndClassReference.md#function-load_class_instanceclassname-instance) function in *CI PHPUnit Test*.

+**Note:** Unlike `$this->request->setCallable()`, this callback runs before the controller is created.
+So there is no CodeIgniter instance which you use at your testing yet.
+You can't use CodeIgniter functions basically.

 ~~~php
 	public function test_index_logged_in()
 	{